Patrolman Ronald H. Teufer Sr

 Investigators found weapons allegedly used in the pair of shootings, the police department said.

 “What we now know is that both shootings are related,” Police Commissioner Michael Harrison said during a news conference.
-“As we now know the perpetrators of Officer Holley’s shooting, they then left that scene, went to Lucia Avenue and then committed that homicide of Justin Johnson.”
+“As we now know, the perpetrators of Officer Holley’s shooting then left that scene, went to Lucia Avenue, and then committed the homicide of Justin Johnson.”

-“These incidents are tragic reminds of the culture of violence that pervades Baltimore.
-Life is precious and sacred but unfortunately there are those who have no regard for it,” Harrison said in a statement, blasting the “cowards responsible” for the shooting.
+“These incidents are tragic and remind us of the culture of violence that pervades Baltimore.
+Life is precious and sacred, but unfortunately there are those who have no regard for it,” Harrison said in a statement, blasting the “cowards responsible” for the shooting.

 “No family should have to endure this type of heartache over the holidays, so please keep Officer Holley’s family and the entire community in your prayers.”